-Prudent Person Investor Rule Standard: A standard of conduct where a person acts with care, skill, prudence, and diligence when investing, reinvesting, purchasing, acquiring, exchanging, selling, and managing funds.
+Prudent Investor Standard: A standard of conduct where a person acts with care, skill, prudence, and diligence when investing, reinvesting, purchasing, acquiring, exchanging, selling, and managing funds.
 The test of whether the standard is being met is if a prudent person acting in such a situation would engage in similar conduct to ensure that investments safeguard principal and maintain liquidity.
-An investment standard.
-In some states the law requires that a fiduciary, such as a trustee, may invest money only in a list of securities selected by the custody state-the so-called legal list.
-In other states the trustee may invest in a security if it is one which would be bought by a prudent person of discretion and intelligence who is seeking a reasonable income and preservation of capital.

-Repurchase Agreement (RP or REPO): A holder of securities sells these securities to an investor with an simultaneous agreement to repurchase them at a fixed price on demand or at a fixed date.
+Repurchase Agreement (RP or REPO): An agreement of one party (for example, a financial institution) to sell securities to a second party (such as the local agency) and holder of securities sells these securities to an investor with a simultaneous agreement to repurchase them at a fixed price on demand or at a fixed date.